Maple Garden in Ohio

 We did everything ourselves.
 Many of the design ideas were born out of cabin fever in the cold Ohio winter while we were dreaming of spring, as well as during countless summer evenings spent in our backyard on the patio with friends over dinner and wine, when I would suddenly have a landscape design idea run through my mind.

 After our guests would leave I would tell my wife about my idea.
 The next morning we would find ourselves wrapped up in yet another landscape project.

 Left: Weigela florida 'Fine Wine' bonsai in bloom.

-Our garden is an ongoing work in progress that we started six years ago.
-We knew nothing when we got started and after many summers of moving plants around and expanding beds (and shrinking the lawn), finally, something just clicked three years ago and everything started to make sense.
-For the past three years our garden was featured in our city’s pond and garden tour.
+Our garden is an ongoing work in progress.
+We knew nothing when we got started, and after many summers of moving plants around and expanding beds (and shrinking the lawn), finally, something just clicked and everything started to make sense.
+Our garden has been featured in our city’s pond and garden tour.

 We have spent countless hours during the winter on the internet researching plants and making calls to garden centers to see if they could order plants that are considered unusual for our area.
 All too often we were told that it would not grow in Northeast Ohio (assuming we were Zone 5 and not knowing we lived in a small area of Zone 6).

 This photo shows the tree's spring color, showing why it's named 'Orange Dream.'
 The bright orange leaves emerge out of florescent pink buds, then the leaf color fades into a lemon color with orange-shaded leaf margins.
 The leaves then slowly transition to a yellow-green transitioning into a lime-green by summer.
 Fall color is yellow.
 The bark on the trunk is a very unique green color, which contrasts the spring color and it also adds great winter interest.